Paul B. Ingram, Ph.D.

 Lab Site: ingramlab.wordpress.com

 Research InterestsMy research focuses on two areas.
-I am interested in personality measurement using the MMPI-2/MMPI-2-RF, particularly factors influencing measurement of military and veteran relevant issues (e.g., both substantive clinical presentation on issues related to PTSD, TBI, and other concerns as well as validity scale functioning).
+I am interested in personality measurement using the MMPI-2/MMPI-2-RF, particularly factors influencing measurement of military and veteran relevant issues (e.g., both substantive clinical presentation [such as PTSD and TBI] as well as issues related to validity scale functioning).
 This is the area where a majority of my work is done.
-I also study mental health stigma and the role that this attitudinal process has on treatment engagement and service utilization.
-My work on stigma is aimed at not only predicting its influence on attitudes about mental health, but also its relationship with actual treatment behaviors (e.g., early termination, symptom reduction patterns while in therapy, therapy engagement) and its influence on physical health.
+I also study mental health treatment seeking and the role of attitudinal process on service engagement and continued utilization.
+My work on treatment engagement is aimed at predicting factors influencing attitudes about mental health as well as predicting actual treatment behaviors (e.g., early termination, symptom reduction patterns while in therapy, therapy engagement).

-Ingram, P.B., Schmidt, A.T., & Cribbet, M. (In Review).
-Trends in Training and Trainee Competence in Personality Assessment in Health Service Psychology doctoral students: A pilot study.
+Ingram, P.B., Schmidt, A.T., & Cribbet, M. (2019).
+Trends in training and trainee competence in personality assessment in Health Service Psychology doctoral students: A pilot study.
+Training and Education in Professional Psychology.
+Advanced Online Publication. doi: 10.1037/tep0000249

 - Ingram, P.B., & Ternes, M. (2016).
 The detection of content-based invalid responding: A meta-analysis of the MMPI-2-Restructured Form's (MMPI-2-RF) over-reporting scales.
 The Clinical Neuropsychologist, 30, 473-496. doi: 10.1080/13854046.2016.1187769